Donor Funded Scholarships and Bursaries

 ''The Mason family are proud to support the Gerry Mason Scholarship bursary, supporting over 50 students to date.
 Our partnership with Salford University is delivering real change by attracting new talent to technical sectors and developing the next generation of engineers, as well as helping those from underprivileged background achieve their dream in STEM.
 I am proud to be continuing my father’s legacy.'' – Ged Mason, CEO of Morson International

-If you are a University of Salford student, please note that applications open at various points of the academic year and you will be notified via our internal channels, including Blackboard and the Student Hub.
-To find out more about additional financial support for your studies, please visit Fees and Funding.
+Please note that applications open at various points during the academic year.
+Notifications will be sent out via our internal channels, including Blackboard and the Student Hub.

 School of Science, Engineering and Environment